What is Mask Associated Dry Eye?

 How can wearing face masks or coverings cause dry eyes?

 Face masks reduce the outward spread of air.
 If your face mask is not correctly fitted to your face, it will direct air upward, out the top of the face mask and toward the eyes when you breathe out.
 The air then travels over the surface of the eye (this is the same process that causes foggy glasses while wearing a mask).
 The flow of air toward your eyes causes tears to evaporate, which causes the ocular surface to dry out and cause discomfort.

 Once you have Mask Associated Dry Eye, you may find yourself rubbing your eyes to relieve these dry eye symptoms.
 This only leaves the eyes feeling worse, and it then can become a vicious cycle.
-We highly recommend that you avoid touching your face and eyes as suggested by NHS guidance to limit the spread of COVID-19.

 It's easy to confuse Mask Associated Dry Eye symptoms with pink eye/conjunctivitis, so if you are experiencing dry eyes and have any concerns about your symptoms, you should contact your GP for support and advice.